djeada/Parallel-And-Concurrent-Programming/README.md

 Process:

-* Independent instance
+* Independent instance;
-* Includes code and data
+* Includes code and data;
-* Carries considerable state (e.g., ready, running, waiting, or stopped) information,
+* Carries considerable state (e.g., ready, running, waiting, or stopped) information;
-* Separate adress space
+* Separate adress space;
-* No process can directly access the memory of another process
+* No process can directly access the memory of another process;
 * Processes communicate each other through inter-process communication.

 Thread:

-* Independent path of execution
+* Independent path of execution;
-* Subset of a process
+* Subset of a process;
-* Operating system schedules threads for execution
+* Operating system schedules threads for execution;
 * All threads within a single process share the same address space and other resources.

 ### CPU-Bound VS I/O-Bound